Understanding User Roles in Canvas

 Tutor

 Tutors have limited permissions to view course materials and assist students.
-They can preview assignments (quizzes included), provide feedback, and assist with discussions but do not have access to grading or course editing.
+They can preview assignments (quizzes included), provide feedback, and assist with discussions but do not have access to grading, student record adjustments or course editing.

 Tutors providing academic support in areas like quizzes and discussions, while giving feedback to students without managing grades.